Amy Featured in the “Mann Report” for August 2023

 On the one hand, reducing the negligence statute of limitations could reduce the number of lawsuits filed.
 Fewer cases could minimize litigation expenses and the duration of legal disputes, which would be advantageous to property owners.
 This modification could also encourage prompt claim submission, resulting in speedier resolutions and less uncertainty for property owners.

-Elimination of Statutory “One way” Attorney Fee Entitlement.
+Elimination of Statutory “One Way” Attorney Fee Entitlement.
 The act also eliminates the “one-way” statutory entitlement to attorneys’ fees in coverage disputes for insurance policyholders.
 Over a century ago, this provision of Florida law permitted policyholders who prevailed in a coverage dispute with their insurer to recover attorney’s fees almost automatically.

 Elimination of this provision could significantly impact property owners.
 Even if they prevail in a coverage dispute, property owners may now be responsible for their attorney’s fees, thereby increasing the financial risk of pursuing valid claims, resulting in more disputes resolved in insurer’s favor.